PayRightEnjoyNowPaylater/payright-woocommerce-v2/readme.txt

 7. Activate and configure the plugin in the Plugin dashboard

-To get integeration and merchant credentials, merhchants should register via http://api.payright.com.au/ Once an account is created, create your API keys on the dashboard by provising for website's details.
+To get integration and merchant credentials, merchants should register via http://api.payright.com.au/ Once an account is created, create your API keys on the dashboard by provising for website's details.

-That's it if you don't get any errors, you should have the Payright module installed on your webshop.
+That's it if you don't get any errors, you should have the Payright module installed on your store.

 == Frequently Asked Questions ==